Truck Accident Lawyers in North Carolina

 Our firm has handled various types of trucking accidents, including cases involving wrongful death and catastrophic injuries.
 Throughout more than three decades of practice, we’ve recovered millions of dollars in compensation for truck accident victims (see disclaimer below).

-For example, in 2020, attorneys Kurt Dixon and Gene Riddle settled a tractor-trailer truck accident wrongful death claim for $9,450,000 in total compensation.
+For example, in 2020, our attorneys settled a tractor-trailer truck accident wrongful death claim for $9,450,000 in total compensation.
 The accident occurred when a pavement company’s mistakes resulted in traffic congestion.
 This led to a tanker truck slamming into our client’s vehicle, killing all four occupants.

 Our legal team worked tirelessly on this case to ensure that both the pavement company and defendant driver were held responsible.
 Although no amount of compensation can ever fully address the loss of a loved one, we are proud to provide some form of justice for our clients.